-- 1. Adequacy of proposed project management systems including the ability to track scope, cost, and schedule progress and changes; - 2.
-Reasonableness of budget and spend plan as detailed in the budget justification workbook for proposed project and objectives; - 3.
+- 1. Adequacy of proposed project management systems including the ability to track scope, cost, and schedule progress and changes; - Reasonableness of budget and spend plan as detailed in the budget justification workbook for proposed project and objectives; - 3.
 Adequacy of contingency funding based on quality of cost estimate and identified risks; - 4.
-Soundness of a plan to expeditiously address environmental, siting, and other regulatory requirements for the project, including evaluation of resilience to climate change; and - 5.
+Adequacy, reasonableness, and soundness of the project schedule, as well as periodic Go/No-Go decisions prior to further funds disbursement, interim milestones, and metrics to track process; - 5.
+Adequacy, reasonableness, and soundness of the project schedule, as well as annual Go/No-Go decisions prior to a budget period continuation application, interim milestones, and metrics to track process; - 6.
+Adequacy of the identification of risks, including labor and community opposition or disputes, and "timely" and appropriate strategies for mitigation and resolution; - 7.
+Soundness of a plan to expeditiously address environmental, siting, and other regulatory requirements for the project, including evaluation of resilience to climate change; and - 8.
 Completeness, comprehensiveness, accuracy, and strength of the application deliverables, such that DOE and independent experts will be able to identify project risk.

-Criterion 2: Project Workplan, Metrics, Risks, and Market Transformation Plan (40%)
+Criterion 2: Project Workplan, Risks, Metrics, and Market Transformation Plan (25%)